ace03uec/ace03uec/README.md

 ### Hi there 👋

+I am software developer from India, who loves to work on Golang, Kubernetes and Containers.
+I blog about these and some learning at [giri.im](https://blog.giri.im.)
+I passed the Certified Kubernetes Administrator (CKA) back in Nov 2019.

+- 😄 Pronouns: He/Him
+- 📫 Drop a message @: me@giri.im

 <!--
 **ace03uec/ace03uec** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.